Azure/azure-powershell/src/ResourceManager/DevTestLabs/Commands.DevTestLabs/help/Get-AzDtlVMsPerUserPolicy.md

 ## SYNTAX

 ```
-Get-AzureRmDtlVMsPerUserPolicy [-LabName] <String> [-ResourceGroupName] <String>
+Get-AzDtlVMsPerUserPolicy [-LabName] <String> [-ResourceGroupName] <String>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmDtlVMsPerUserPolicy** cmdlet gets the virtual machines per user policy of a lab, which allows you to set the maximum number of virtual machines allowed per user.
+The **Get-AzDtlVMsPerUserPolicy** cmdlet gets the virtual machines per user policy of a lab, which allows you to set the maximum number of virtual machines allowed per user.
 The cmdlet returns the enabled or disabled status of the policy and the maximum number of virtual machines allowed per user that you have set in the policy.

 ## EXAMPLES